Article

 This ratio represents the number of times in a stated period that your company collected its average AR balance.
 It’s a direct measure of how efficient your receivables process is.

-Whether 8 is a high ratio will depend on your industry and past performance, but your overall goal should be to keep increasing that number (and keep cash coming in).
+Whether 8 is a high ratio again depends on your industry and past performance, but your overall goal should be to keep increasing that number.

 Note: Whether you use daily figures (as above), monthly, or yearly, the turnover ratio should be the same.